 Just Run: Zero to 5K

 It's not often that you find a great app that is still being developed by just a single person.
 But that's just what you'll find with Just Run: Zero to 5K.
-The app is pretty simple and straightforward, but you won't have to worry about ads, and are provided with access to trainer voices for motivation.
+The app is pretty simple and straightforward, but you won't have to worry about ads, and it'll provide you with access to trainer voices for motivation.

 Start to Run.
 Running for Beginners